jmelnick101/AlentiginosusRhizobia/README.md

 # AlentiginosusRhizobia
-Code to work with genomes for the rhizobia associated with Astragalus lentiginosus.
+Code to work with genomes for the rhizobia associated with _Astragalus lentiginosus_.

 # Assembly, binning, and taxonomy

 See https://github.com/jpod1010/nodule_metagenomics

-# Phylophlan:
+# PhyloPhlAn:
+To download PhyloPhlAn, go to https://github.com/biobakery/phylophlan
 ## Generate a custom configuration file so that a nucleotide genome can be used with this amino acid database:
 ```
 phylophlan_write_config_file -o supermatrix_aa2.cfg \